calebmkim/mysportsblog/content/blog/historical-nba.md

 Another reason I don't have them as high is because, even though this was one of Steph's two MVP seasons, I'm not even sure this was one of the five best seasons of his career.
 For one point of reference: it was his 10th highest season in his career in terms of PPG (obviously the increase in scoring overall in the NBA over the past 10 years has something to do with this stat).
 In other words, I don't look at the Steph Curry and the Warriors' future success as evidence of how great their 2014-2015 team was.
-I think the Warriors, and Steph in particular, got a lot better after their '14-'15 season.
+I think the Warriors, and Steph in particular, got a lot better in the few years after their '14-'15 season.

 That said, they still had historically great regular season stats and never faced a game 7 in the playoffs.